hbc/Intro-to-R-2-day/lessons/07_advR-matching.md

 	[1]  3  2 NA  1 NA

 Note, for values that don't match by default return an `NA` value.
 You can specify what values you would have it assigned using `nomatch` argument.
 Also, if there is more than one matching value found only the first is reported.

-### Reordering data using indexes
-Indexing `[ ]` can be used to extract values from a dataset as we saw earlier, but we can also use it to rearrange our data values.
-For example, we can reorder the `second` vector using the indexes from the `match` function of where the elements of the `first` vector occur in the `second` vector.
+We can also reorder data using the output of the `match` function.
+We can reorder the `second` vector using the indexes from the `match` function of where the elements of the `first` vector occur in the `second` vector.
 First,  we save the match indexes to a variable:

 	first <- c("A","B","C","D","E")
-	second <- c("E","D","C","B","A")
+	second <- c("B","D","E","A","C")

 	idx <- match(first,second)

 	idx

-	[1] 5 4 3 2 1
+	[1] 4 1 5 2 3

-Then, we can use the indexes to reorder the elements of the `second` vector to be in the same positions as the matching elements in the `first` vector:
+Now, we can just use the indexes to reorder the elements of the `second` vector to be in the same positions as the matching elements in the `first` vector:

-	second_reordered <- second[idx]

-	second_reordered
+	**Images of first and second with values and positions** **Image of second_reordered with values and positions**

+	second[idx]  # Reordering the second vector to match the order of the first vector second_reordered <- second[idx]  # Reordering and saving the output to a variable

 ### Reordering genomic data using `match` function
-Using the `match` function, we now would like to *match the column names of our metadata to the row names of our expression data*, so these will be the arguments for `match`.
+Using the `match` function, we now would like to *match the row names of our metadata to the column names of our expression data*, so these will be the arguments for `match`.
 Using these two arguments we will retrieve a vector of match indexes.
 The resulting vector represents the re-ordering of the column names in our data matrix to be identical to the rows in metadata:

 	rownames(metadata)

 	colnames(rpkm_data)

 	idx <- match(rownames(metadata), colnames(rpkm_data))
+	idx

 Now we can create a new data matrix in which columns are re-ordered based on the match indices: